matt-azar/nn-in-zig/README.md

 zig build run
 ```

-You'll be prompted to load the model from a file.
-Hit enter to continue and the program will train and then save the model to a file mnist_model.bin, which you can load in the future.

-After the model is trained or loaded, you'll be prompted to draw a digit in a GUI window.
-Hit enter to submit the drawing, and the program will classify it and print the result in the terminal.
+Upon running the program, a GUI window will appear where you can select a few training parameters for the neural network.
+You also have the option to load the weights and biases from a pre-trained model.
+Currently the only option is to load from the default location "mnist_model.bin", which is also the default save location for the model after training.
+Every time you train the model, it will overwrite this file.
+Training the model takes less than a minute with a reasonable number of epochs (each epoch takes about 2 seconds on my machine).